 Embedded network metering

-The purpose of this document is to assist the electrical industry to understand their responsibilities as required by the Electricity Safety Act 1998 (the Act), the Electricity Safety (Installations) Regulations 2009 and exemptions made by Orders–in-Council published in the Government gazette in relation to metering.
+The purpose of this document is to assist the electrical industry to understand their responsibilities as required by the Electricity Safety Act 1998 (the Act), the Electricity Safety (General) Regulations 2019 and exemptions made by Orders–in-Council published in the Government gazette in relation to electricity metering.

-Specifically, the difference between the metering owned by a Major Electricity Company (MEC – distribution business) and embedded network metering.
+Specifically, the difference between the metering owned by a Major Electricity Company (MEC – distribution business) and private metering provider businesses including embedded network operators.

 These technical and safety requirements apply in Victoria through Energy Safe Victoria’s (ESV) legislation and are to be applied in conjunction with the National Electricity Rules, administered by the Australian Energy Regulator (AER).

-These requirements apply to embedded network operators that coordinate the installation or replacement of metering equipment for embedded networks (referred to hereafter as non-MEC metering providers).
+These requirements apply to metering provider businesses and embedded network operators that coordinate the installation or replacement of metering equipment for customer installations and embedded networks where non-MEC metering is to be installed.

 These requirements apply to both low and high voltage electrical installations.